sshyran/Chromite-fresh-Dec-2022-source-import/ide_tooling/cros-ide/README.md

 Initial release has been tested for `platform2` development and offers the following features:

-- Autocompletion, x-ref searching, and symbol definition for C++.
+- Autocompletion, x-ref searching, and symbol definition for C++
-- Linting (C++, Python, Shell, GN).
+- Linting (C++, Python, Shell, GN)
+- Device management (SSH, VNC)
 - Boards and packages viewer
 - Code Search integration
-- Integrated short links support (Click to open).
+- Integrated short links support (Click to open)

 See [QuickStart Guide] for setup instructions.